Eminent Brother Archpastors, Reverend Fathers, Dear Brothers and Sisters:

 CHRIST IS RISEN!

-With Paschal joy in the Resurrected Christ and a request for your holy prayers,
+With Paschal joy in the Risen Christ and asking your holy prayers,